Back in 1945, Germany was a wreck. it had to be rebuilt with lots of hard work and very little consumption or even luxury.

 The tragedy was repeated again and again.
 During the last years we've had again calls for more foreign workers because there aren't enough unemployed of some particular profession to satisfy the companies.
 They weren't able to choose any more and had to pay high wages.
 How terrible!

-Sadly, this isn't untypical of the human mind.
+Sadly, this isn't atypical of the human mind.
 We manage again and again to wish for the disappearance of something bad and once it disappeared there's a guaranteed rise of complaints by others who miss something that was lost in the process.
-Something that was even negative if you look at it from a certain angle, but in their opinion it was great.
+Something that was probably even negative if you look at it from a certain angle, but in their opinion it was great.

 Companies being able to choose workers and treat them badly was great, and workers being in a position of being very valuable and able to demand good conditions was bad.
 You only need to look at it from a certain angle.
 The angle of the bosses and shareholders, for example.

 Quite the same happens in regard to the military.

 For decades, it has been understood that military expenditures are an unproductive employment of national resources.
 They neither create well-being as much as consumption supposedly does nor do they increase future economic activity nearly as much as capital investment does.
 The combination of both performances is marginal as well.